|

 Directions:

-- After putting on the glove, instruct the students to make a fist.
-Explain that the knuckles on represent four small hills.
+• After putting on the glove, instruct the students to make a fist.
+Explain that the knuckles represent four small hills.

-- With a partner, have students trace small contour lines around the knuckles.
-They can continue to draw contour lines that are more gradual as they move toward the wrist.
+• With a partner, have students trace small contour lines around the knuckles.
+They can continue to draw more gradual contour lines as they move toward the wrist.

 3. Topographic Map Presentation and Practice with Answers

-If you’re looking for a ready-made lesson to explain how to read and interpret topographic maps to middle school students, take a look at this no-prep topographic map resource! .
+If you’re looking for a ready-made lesson to teach middle school students how to read and interpret topographic maps, take a look at this no-prep topographic map resource!

-This easy to teach unit includes how to read contour lines, determine contour intervals and elevation change, stream directions and more.
+This easy-to-teach unit includes instructions on reading contour lines, determining contour intervals and elevation change, determining stream directions, and more.
 The included practice pages will help students gain confidence in their topography skills.
-If you’re new to topographic maps, a PDF answer key is included!

 4. Topographic Map Task Cards

 Reading a topographic map takes practice.
-Task cards are a fun way to give students the opportunity to practice their skills.
+Task cards are a fun way to get students up and moving to practice their skills!

 5. Topographic Map Models

-By far though, I have found that the craft foam topographic map activity had been the best way for my students to create topographic models!
+By far, though, the craft foam topographic map activity has been the best way for my students to create topographic models!

 Using inexpensive craft foam, students can create a drawing of a topographic map and transfer it into a three dimensional model.